This post may contain affiliate links. Please read our disclosure for more information.

 You can also take your pet!

-Getting there: Located 2230 Bells Line of Road in Bilpin.
+Getting there: 2230 Bells Line of Road, Bilpin.
+There's no public transport.

 If you're fond of gardens, you won't mind the 75-minute drive from Katoomba to Mayfield Garden.
 This visit may well be the highlight of your trip.